mzbac/image2dsl/README.md

 ## Training

 To train the model, simply run the `train.py` script:
-The training script will train the model for the specified number of epochs and save the best model weights in the current directory as `best_decoder.pth` and `fine_tuned_vit_model.pth`.
+The training script will train the model for the specified number of epochs and save the best model weights in the current directory as `best_decoder.pth`.

 ## Inference